rust-lang/rust-wiki-backup/Note-testsuite.md

 }
 ```

-There are six different modes for compile tests.
+There are seven different modes for compile tests.
 Each test is run under one or more modes:

 * compile-fail - The test should fail to compile.
 Must include at least one expected error.
 * run-fail - The test should compile but fail at runtime.
 Must include at least one error-pattern directive.
 * run-pass - The test should compile and run successfully
+* run-pass-valgrind - The test should compile and run (under Valgrind, where possible) successfully
 * pretty - The test should round-trip through the pretty-printer and then compile successfully
 * debug_info - The test will be compiled with debuginfo and an embedded `gdb` command script will be run to query the debuginfo
 * codegen - The test will be compiled to LLVM bitcode, and a companion test written in C++ will be compiled to LLVM bitcode with `clang`, and the number of instructions will be compared